SEVIS Help Hub illustration

 Icon - Pay attention to an important point

-The Employment Information page lists all authorizations for an individual SEVIS ID.
-It does not list any authorizations for the same individual with another SEVIS ID.
+The Employment Information page lists all employment authorizations for an individual's SEVIS ID.
+It does NOT list any authorizations for the same individual with another SEVIS ID.

 F-1 Employment and Practical Training